-CRPSCI 046 Integrated Pest Management
+Integrated Pest Management

-Transfers to: CSU Integrated Pest Management
+Integrated Pest Management

 CRPSCI 046 studies the origin, history, and management measures for insect, plant pathogen, weed, and other pests of field crops, pest biology and life cycles are studied to demonstrate the use of various Integrated Pest Management (IPM) technologies for economic crop production.
 Pesticide regulations, application, formulations, and materials for specific uses are covered.